photon1503/az-native/demos/04-azure-container-apps/03-managed-identity/readme.md

-# Using Managed Identities & Service Connector to access services
+# Using Managed Identities to access services

 ## Using a managed Identity to access a Key Vault